Last updated: November 12, 2024

 How much equity you need for a cash out refinance

-Your combined loan-to-value ratio (CLTV) impacts how much money you can get through a cash out refinance.
-Your CLTV adds up the total amount remaining on existing home loans:
+• Your combined loan-to-value ratio (CLTV) impacts how much money you can get through a cash out refinance.
+Your CLTV adds up the following: The debt remaining on your original mortgage,

 • Any debt from additional home equity loans or home equity lines of credit,